SGAC Involvement with the United Nations

 SGAC works together with UNOOSA in promoting United Nations workshops and in supporting SGAC members to attend various conferences around the world.

-Our partnership with OOSA is also manifested throughout our networks.
+Our partnership with UNOOSA is also manifested throughout our networks.
 Our two institutions are constantly dialoguing and using our reach to promote our work across the entire space sector.